natemcmaster/dotnet-serve/README.md

   -q|--quiet                         Show less console output.
   -v|--verbose                       Show more console output.
-  -S|--tls                           Enable TLS (HTTPS) --pfx                              A PKCS#12 certificate file to use for HTTPS connections.
+  -S|--tls                           Enable TLS (HTTPS) --cert                             A PEM encoded certificate file to use for HTTPS connections.
+                                     Defaults to file in current directory named 'cert.pem' --key                              A PEM encoded private key to use for HTTPS connections.
+                                     Defaults to file in current directory named 'private.key' --pfx                              A PKCS#12 certificate file to use for HTTPS connections.
                                      Defaults to file in current directory named 'cert.pfx' --pfx-pwd                          The password to open the certificate file.
 (Optional)